 My credulous error that night was, as it happened, the seed of an especially brilliant idea.
 As soon as it came to me I began to pace across my room—taking care to weave between the best carpets so as not to wear out their own weaving.
 True, there wasn’t a genuine zombie invasion at hand.
 But what if I were to simulate one?

 An illusory surge of undead odalisques would squash two scorpions with one rock.
-Not only would it explain the harem deaths in such a way that blame fell entirely on supernatural forces rather than the deficient quality control of my sex slave subscription service; it would also provide a plausible justification for delaying the delivery of the scheduled third Occidental virgin redhead, perhaps even until the quarantine (a scheme by corrupt elements in the government to put entrepreneurs out of business) had been called off for good.
+Not only would it explain the harem deaths in such a way that blame fell entirely on supernatural forces rather than the deficient quality control of my sex slave subscription service; it would also provide a plausible justification for delaying the delivery of the next scheduled Occidental virgin redhead, perhaps even until the quarantine (a scheme by corrupt elements in the government to put entrepreneurs out of business) had been called off for good.
 And that wasn’t all: as a third, bonus benefit, deceiving the public on such a scale was surely the best possible practice for my true vocation.

 With so many strong arguments in favor of simulating a zombie apocalypse, why even waste time considering the arguments against?